Biographies of the greatest mathematicians are in separate files by birth year:

 He had little formal training in mathematics until he was in his mid-40's, when he and Luca Pacioli (the other great Italian mathematician of that era) began tutoring each other.
-Despite this slow start, he did make novel achievements in mathematics: he was first to note the simple classification of symmetry groups on the plane, achieved interesting bisections and mensurations, and developed an approximate solution to the circle-squaring problem.
+Despite this slow start, he did make novel achievements in mathematics: he was first to note the simple classification of symmetry groups on the plane, achieved interesting bisections and mensurations, advanced the craft of descriptive geometry, and developed an approximate solution to the circle-squaring problem.
 He was first to discover the 60-vertex shape now called "buckyball."
 (Leonardo is also widely credited with the elegant two-hexagon proof of the Pythagorean Theorem, but this authorship appears to be a myth.)
 Along with Archimedes, Alberuni, Leibniz, and J. W. von Goethe, Leonardo da Vinci was among the greatest geniuses ever; but none of these appears on Hart's List of the Most Influential Persons in History: genius doesn't imply influence.
-(However, M.I.T.'s Pantheon project, using the statistics of on-line biographies, prepared a list of the Twenty Most Influential Persons in History; their list includes three mathematicians missing from Hart's list: Leonardo, Archimedes, and Pythagoras.)
+(However, M.I.T.'s Pantheon project, using the statistics of on-line biographies, prepared a list of the Thirty-Five (or Eighty) Most Influential Persons in History; in addition to five (six) names already on our list and Hart's -- Aristotle, Newton, Einstein, Galileo, Euclid (and Descartes) -- their list includes four (seven) other mathematicians missing from Hart's list: Plato, Leonardo, Pythagoras, Archimedes (and Thales, Pascal, Ptolemy).

 Leonardo was also a writer and philosopher.
 Among his notable adages are "Simplicity is the ultimate sophistication," and "The noblest pleasure is the joy of understanding," and "Human ingenuity ... will never discover any inventions more beautiful, more simple or more practical than those of nature."